Master of Arts and Psychology Specialist Degrees

 - How do I apply to the program?

 To apply to the CSU School Psychology Program, you will need to submit (a) GRE scores, (b) a personal statement addressing the two questions on the application, (c) transcripts, and (d) two letters of recommendation, one of which should be from a former or current instructor.
 Directions for applying to our graduate program are available here.
-The CSU School Psychology program faculty review all applications which include (a) GRE scores (b) official undergraduate and graduate transcripts (c) two letters of recommendation, and (d) a personal statement.
+The CSU School Psychology program faculty review all applications which include (a) GRE scores Please note: The GRE requirement will be waived for the Fall 2021 admissions term only. (b) official undergraduate and graduate transcripts (c) two letters of recommendation, and (d) a personal statement.
 We review the entire application and then invite highly rated applicants for an on-campus group interview.
 Following the group interview(s), we send offers of admission.